 11. Honey bee shown on packaging

-A photograph of a honey bee on the label is a sure sign that the house is probably not up to code.
-Companies that don’t know what a mason bee is shouldn’t be selling mason bee houses.
+This is a minor concern, but it bugs me.
+A photograph of a honey bee on the label is a likely sign that the house is probably not up to code.

 Flow chart for making buying decision

 Here’s a summary flow chart to print and keep in your wallet so you’re prepared when you see something adorable.
 Or print and give to that shop owner who carries trap houses.